datalytika/blog/README.md

-# PesaFul
+# Datalytika Blog

-Just banter about finances
+Just banter about data and web trends